Kansas State Players to Watch Against Florida Atlantic - Elite Eight

 Top Kansas State Players to Watch vs. Florida Atlantic - Elite Eight

-Markquis Nowell and Johnell Davis are two players to watch on Saturday at 6:09 PM ET, when the Kansas State Wildcats match up with the Florida Atlantic Owls in their Elite Eight matchup at Madison Square Garden.
+Markquis Nowell and Johnell Davis are two players to watch on Saturday at 6:09 PM ET, when the Kansas State Wildcats go head to head with the Florida Atlantic Owls in their Elite Eight matchup at Madison Square Garden.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.